- MPH, MS, and Doctoral Applicants

 With the deadline dates specified above, we ask that applicants keep in mind the process by which documentation will flow.
-Please note the Admissions Committee will receive and review only completed application files it has received for SOPHAS (see step 6 above).
+Please note the Admissions Committee will receive and review only the completed application files it has received for SOPHAS (see step 6 above).

 Should you have any inquiries regarding your application status, please check on-line prior to contacting SOPHAS at: (617) 612-2090 or firstname.lastname@example.org

 All supporting documentation that complete the application should be requested well in advance so that the materials arrive prior to the deadline.
 Supporting documentation should include the following: